 If when you run the Internet Connections Troubleshooter it displays a message – The default gateway is not available on Windows 11/10, then here are some troubleshooting tips you should follow to fix this problem.
+This error can be seen if your computer is momentarily turning off your network adapter, as a result of which communication to the internet or network is lost.
 If you see this message, one thing you should try first is to restart the computer and run this Troubleshooter again.
 If it helps fix the problem, well and good – but if it does not, then read on.

 The default gateway is not available on Windows 11/10